brown-band/website/pages/scripts/1967-1968/fall/colgate.md

 :sd[band parades up an down field.]\
 :sd[band still in block]

-Well fans, wasn't that entertaining.
+Well fans, wasn’t that entertaining.
 Now to the meat of the show.

 :sd[band forms dollar sign]